uchiha0/Django/README.md

 ######
 STATUS

-1. CSS static files are yet to work in production, pending issues with heroku will be resolved soon.

-2. Email functionality is limited, pending google API registration, as such password reset only works in local production.
+1. Email functionality is limited, pending google API registration, as such password reset only works in local production.

-3. This blog still uses local sqlite database, an upgrade is in the works.

-4. Posts are not limited to logged in users, therefore issues of mistaken identities on actual authors of post remain.
+2. Posts are not limited to logged in users, therefore issues of mistaken identities on actual authors of post remain.
+A fix is in the works

-5. Tests are yet to be completed.
+3. Tests are yet to be completed.

-6. All other functionality works as intended.
+4. All other functionality works as intended.

 ######
 You can visit this blog at: https://esasdjangoblog.herokuapp.com